TuTomasz/ProxyBlock/readMe.md

-To start the program after all the steps above have been compleated run.
+To start the program after all the steps above have been completed run.